digital-medicine-research-group-UNAV/RNACOREX/README.md

 ```

-Once the model is fitted it could be used for predictions.
+The fitted model can also be used for predictions.

 ```python